Durango High School (Colorado): History

 Durango's first high school opened in 1893.
 By early 1914, the school had problems with overcrowding, so plans were drawn up for a new building.
 The chosen site was between 12th and 13th Streets along East 2nd Avenue, and existing property owners were willing to sell.
 The optimal location for the building happened to be directly in the 2nd Avenue right-of-way, so the city abandoned the road and an alley in the 12th–13th Street block.
 A $175,000 bond for construction of the new building passed in 1916 with a vote of 238 to 199.
 The building was designed by architectural firm Thomas MacLaren and Charles Thomas and M.J.
 Kenney served as contractor.
 The Durango High School was one of the last projects that MacLaren and Thomas collaborated on before their partnership dissolved on April 4, 1917.
 Without equipment, the structure cost an estimated $165,000.
 The new school opened in September 1917 with 304 students; the former high school became a junior high school, and then an elementary school in 1937, and it burned down in 1950.

 In mid-1918, as a result of World War I, German classes were dropped from the curriculum and German texts were burned.
 On October 17, 1918, Spanish influenza forced the closure of the school, and it did not reopen until January 6, 1919.

 By the 1970s, Durango's population growth meant that the high school, designed for up to 500 students, could not accommodate a projected 700 students.
 Construction on a new school began in 1975, and it opened in 1976.
 The historic Durango High School became an administration building for the Durango 9-R School District, serving all administrative roles for the district including school board meetings.
 Renovation of the former school was directed by architect Michael R. Bell.

 Durango High School was added to the Colorado State Register of Historic Properties on August 8, 2001.
 The school was nominated for inclusion on the National Register of Historic Places under Criterion A for its role in education and Criterion C for its significance in architecture.
 It was added to the Register on October 20, 2001.

-In 2023, The right balustrade of one of the building's exterior staircases was heavily damaged in a hit and run.